lkslts64/lkslts64.github.io/content/posts/firstjob.md

 Do I want to work with Go and distributed systems?
 Definitely yes, but on the other hand the working environment maybe won't be as good as the first one.
 Clearly, I had a dilemma.
 In my opinion, on these situations, the best thing someone has to do is to follow his/her *instinct*.

-At the end, I definitely enjoyed the whole job *hunting journey*, and surely I gained some confidence.
+At the end, I definitely enjoyed the whole *journey*, and surely I gained some confidence.

 ## __Some words about the interview process__

 There is a big debate on whether the interview process applied by top companies is broken.
-In order to prepare for such an interview, why someone needs to study things that potentially will be redundant for actual job?
+In order to prepare for such an interview, why someone needs to study things that potentially will be redundant for the actual job?
 In addition, coding interviews are extremely stressful and one needs to prepare a lot before one.
 But, this approach is quite efficient for the companies, that's why they haven't given up.
 If anyone wants to join a top company, he/she has to comply.
 The good news is that anyone who has a problem-solver attitude and loves challenges will also love the types of problems asked in those interviews.